Doug McFarland: Biography and titles

 He was born in Portland, Oregon and grew up in Sioux Falls, South Dakota.
 He received a B.A. in political science from Macalester College, a J.D. from New York University School of Law, and a Ph.D. in speech-communication from the University of Minnesota.
 Before coming to Hamline, Dr. McFarland was an attorney at the Minneapolis-based law firm of Dorsey & Whitney, practicing in the areas of corporate law and litigation.
 McFarland began his teaching career at Hamline in 1974 and was named emeritus professor in 2013, having been elected Professor of the Year five times by students.
-He was Administrative Assistant, a position now titled Counselor, to Chief Justice Warren E. Burger in the Supreme Court of the United States from 1985–86, and prior to that was a Tom C. Clark Judicial Fellow at the Court.
+He was Administrative Assistant, a position now titled Counselor, to Chief Justice Warren E. Burger in the Supreme Court of the United States from 1985 to 1986, and prior to that was a Tom C. Clark Judicial Fellow at the Court.
 He is a member of Phi Beta Kappa and the Federalist Society.
-Dr. McFarland was Associate Dean for Teaching and Scholarship from 2002–05, and has been Admissions Chair, Curriculum Chair, Development Task Force Chair, Faculty Appointments Chair, and Promotion and Tenure Chair.
+Dr. McFarland was Associate Dean for Teaching and Scholarship from 2002 to 2005, and has been Admissions Chair, Curriculum Chair, Development Task Force Chair, Faculty Appointments Chair, and Promotion and Tenure Chair.